Ground Beef Mongolian Noodles

 Step 4: Thicken the Sauce

-Step 5: Combine the Noodles and Sauce
+Step 5: Combine Noodles with Sauce

 Step 6: Serve